• Skip to primary navigation

 • Roast the potatoes in the preheated oven for 10 minutes then use a spatula and toss them.
 Bake another 10 minutes.

-• Meanwhile bring a pot of water to a rolling boil and cook the green beans for 3 to 5 minutes until al dente and still bright green.
+• Meanwhile bring a pot of water to a rolling boil and cook the green beans for 5 minutes until al dente and still bright green.
 Drain and rinse in ice cold water immediately.
 Drain well.

 • Turn up the oven heat to 425”F then add the green beans to the dish with the potatoes.
 Give everything a gentle toss so the green beans get coated in all the wonderful spices and the aromas from the garlic and potatoes.
+Roast an additional 5 to 7 minutes until the potatoes are perfectly cooked through and have nice golden brown crisp edges.

 • Serve hot with a pinch of sea salt flakes (Fleur de Sel) over the top if desired.